 Working days don't include Saturdays, Sundays, and any CRA-recognized public holidays.

 Just like the payroll remittance frequency above, when you make your CRA payroll remittance is determined by your remitter type.
-The type of remitter you are will determine when your due dates are for you to make your payroll remittances.
-The remittance due dates apply to both these scenarios;
+The type of remitter you are will determine your payment due dates.

 The CRA must receive your payroll remittance on or before your due date.
 Below is a table to show you when the due dates are for the different remitter types.
 Study this table to know when your CRA payroll remittances are due.

 Payroll remittances can be broken down into two main categories.
 These categories include the source deductions and the employer’s contributions to the payroll remittances.

 Source deductions refer to the amounts of money you deduct and withhold from your employees when you pay them their salaries, wages, or any taxable benefits they get from the company.

 For example, if you have an employee earning $1,000, they do not get that entire amount paid to them.
 They get that minus whatever they are obligated to pay or contribute to depending on the federal and provincial regulations.

 The source deductions you have to withhold and remit to the CRA include:

 Other than the source deductions, the other type of remittance is the employer's contribution to the employees' deductions and remittances.